Tilt: A voyage into the unknown

 As I write this now, the days are growing ever shorter as the nights become long and cold, I find myself in need of a drink to warm my body, and a voyage into the unknown to pacify my soul.
 Just like Alice who came before me, seeking adventure, so brazen, so bold, Tilt-my white rabbit- is leading me off down some blackened hole.

-Also see our article on Scott Walker's The Drift
+Also see our articles on Scott Walker's The Drift and his Soused album

 |MAIN PAGE||ARTICLES||STAFF/FAVORITE MUSIC||LINKS|